openenergymonitor/guide/source/integrations/mqtt-relay.markdown

 ![new relay connections](/images/integrations/new-relay-contacts.png)

 <p class='note warning'>
 <a href="https://openenergymonitor.org/emon/Current_Transformer_Installation"> <b<Your safety is your responsibility.
 Ensure all contacts are fully isolated before installing.
 If you have any doubts, seek professional assistance.
-Ensure power cables are securely wired into relay terminal blocks and are held captive externally.</b>
+Ensure power cables are securely wired into relay terminal blocks and are held captive externally.</b></a>
 </p>

-## <a id="network_setup" name="network_setup"></a>Network Setup
+## Network Setup

 On first power the unit will enter WiFi Access Point (AP) mode serving it's own WiFi hotspot called 'ESP_XXX', where XXX is the units MAC address.
 AP mode is only designed to setup the unit, opperation of the thermostat requires connection to a WiFi network with interent access to obtain NTP time.